Excel-DNA/Tutorials/VBA-to-.NET/WebRequestBasics/Readme.md

 ## Complications galore!
+I should mention that there is an open-source library that wraps

 While the basic case is quite easy to make work, web request programming can become very difficult and lead to great frustration.
 In the section I give some glimpse of the ladder of complexity one might climb down, and some pointers to the tools that might be useful along the way.